 National Association of Sport and Physical Education develops and supports quality sport and physical activity programs that promote healthy behaviors and individual well-being.www.aahperd.org/naspe

 The VERB campaign encourages young people ages 9-13 to be physically active every day.
 The web site offers resources and information to make regular physical activity “cool” for youth and a fun thing to do. www.verbparents.com or www.verbnow.com

 Take 10! is a classroom-based-program, which integrates ten-minute intervals of activity into the school day, combined with academic lessons to reduce long periods of inactivity. www.take10.net.

 BAM!
 Body and Mind, created by the Center for Disease Control, gives kids, parents and teachers the information they need to learn about healthy lifestyle choices for topics kids have reported as important to them www.bam.gov

 Articles in the Healthy Kids Series are presented by the Marine Corps Marathon’s Healthy Kids Fun Run.

-The Marine Corps Marathon’s Healthy Kids Fun Run will is held every year in October in Arlington, VA and is an exciting and safe way for kids to participate in an organized running event and be exposed to the joy and satisfaction of being a physically fit individual.
+The Marine Corps Marathon’s Healthy Kids Fun Run will be held on October 30, 2004 in Arlington, VA and is an exciting and safe way for kids to participate in an organized running event and be exposed to the joy and satisfaction of being a physically fit individual.
 Visit them on the web at www.marinemarathon.com.
 Christine Bannister Moore served as the Public Relations Coordinator for the Marine Corps Marathon.